 The proposed project is a residential use of an existing residential structure.
 As a condition of approval, the project must comply with fire safe standards enacted pursuant to Public Resources Code (PRC) Section 4290 and California Code of Regulations, Title 14, Fire Safe Regulations, to the satisfaction of CALFIRE and Siskiyou County Planning.
-The project site is accessed by a county-maintained roadway.
-The nearest fire stations to the proposed project are located approximately 3.4 miles from the McCloud Fire Station and approximately 1.5 miles from the CalFire Fire Station.
+The project site is approximately 350 feet from a county-maintained roadway on a privately maintained roadway.
+A fire hydrant is west of the project site, approximately 0.7 miles away on Old McCloud Road and the nearest fire station is less than two miles away.